Province of Alessandria: Municipalities

+Demographics

+As of 2025, the province has a population of 407,029, of whom 49.0% are male and 51.0% are female.
+Minors make up 12.9% of the population, and seniors make up 28.7%, compared to the Italian average of 14.9% and 24.7% respectively.

 Main sights

 The Sacred Mountain of Crea (Italian: Sacro Monte di Crea) is a Roman Catholic Devotional Complex in the comune of Serralunga di Crea (Montferrat), near Alessandria.
 It is one of the nine Sacri Monti of Piedmont and Lombardy, included in UNESCO World Heritage list.
 Its construction began in 1589, around a former Sanctuary of St. Mary whose creation is traditionally attributed to Saint Eusebius of Vercelli around 350 AD.

+Transport

+Motorways

+The province is crossed by the following motorways (in Italian, autostrade):